 GEHC Confidential Information is information created, collected, or modified by GEHC that would pose a risk of causing harm to GEHC if disclosed or used improperly, and is provided and identified as such to the Supplier under the Contract Document.
-GEHC Confidential Information includes Highly Confidential, Personal, Controlled, or Sensitive Personal Data.
+GEHC Confidential Information also includes GEHC Highly Confidential Information, Personal Data, Controlled Data, or Sensitive Personal Data.

-GEHC Data includes Highly Confidential, Confidential, Personal, Controlled, or Sensitive Personal Data.
+GEHC Data includes GEHC Highly Confidential Information, GEHC Confidential Information, Personal Data, Controlled Data or Sensitive Personal Data